yegorchi/vim-sql/README.md

 ```

 ## Basic usage
-1. Create file ~/.sql/.sql and put an SQL statement between semicolons like following:
+1. Create file ~/.sql/.sql and mark SQL statements with semicolons like following:
 ```
 vi ~/.sql/.sql
-;
+select 1;
-select 1
+select 2;
-;
 ```
 2. Put cursor to any line of the SQL statement and execute the statement
 ```